-Legislative Intent of the Regional Institution Strategic Enterprise Zone Tax Credit
+Legislative Intent of the Regional Institution Strategic Enterprise Zone Program

-Chapters 530 and 531 of 2014 established the Regional Institution Strategic Enterprise (RISE) zone program and included a program objective.
+Chapters 530 and 531 of 2014 established the Regional Institution Strategic Enterprise (RISE) Zone Program and included a program objective.
 The Acts specify that the purpose of the program is to access institutional assets that have a strong and demonstrated history of commitment to economic development and revitalization in the communities in which the institution is located.

 Supporters of the 2014 legislation highlighted the importance of leveraging institutional assets.
 Testimony from one of the Acts' sponsors referenced the work of the Maryland House Business Climate Work Group.
 The workgroup was established to develop long-term plans to streamline business regulations, encourage business innovation, and develop public-private infrastructure partnerships.
 Investors and business owners advised the workgroup that the State was not fully capitalizing on the potential of its world-class institutions.
 Establishing the RISE Zone Program would promote partnerships between the institutions and the private sector, thereby fostering entrepreneurialism, revitalization, and job creation on a large scale.
-In addition, the 2014 interim report of the Maryland Economic Development and Business Climate Commission noted that innovation and entrepreneurship are created and supported from the higher education "pipeline" and cited the Research Triangle in North Carolina as an institution that has successfully promoted and supported a strong local economy.
+In addition, the 2014 interim report of the Maryland Economic Development and Business Climate Commission noted that innovation and entrepreneurship are created and supported from the higher education "pipeline" and cited the Research Triangle in North Carolina as an example of how institutions successfully promote and support a strong local economy.